arnim/p4nreana-tutorials/beginner/example2/readme.md

 To create a simple "sine function" application example for a REANA reusable research data analysis platform, you can use this Python script saved as ```sine_plot.py ```

 #### 2. **Environment Requirements**
 It's important to choose an environment that includes all the necessary dependencies for the specific task at hand.
-The If custom environments are needed, you can create your own Docker images and use them in the environment specification.
-It is given in requirements.txt file.
+The custom environments are needed, you can create your own Docker images and use them in the environment specification.
+Here we have used our own dokcer images from gitlab
+`gitlab-p4n.aip.de:5005/p4nreana/reana-env:py311-astro.10125`.

 #### 3. **Workflow Specification (YAML)**:
 This file describes the structure and steps of your workflow.
 It includes information about input data, steps to be executed, and any necessary parameters.
 The default name is often **workflow.yaml**.